New cataract tool tested on 5000 eyes – could it make surgery safer?

 Summary

-This study looked at 5,000 people having cataract surgery to see if a new tool called the Active Sentry handpiece makes the procedure safer.
-The tool helps control pressure inside the eye during surgery, which may reduce the energy needed and lower the risk of complications.
-The study did not test a new treatment, but rather collected information to understand how well this technology works in real-world settings.
+This study observed 5000 cataract surgery patients to see if using a special handpiece (Active Sentry) makes the procedure safer.
+The handpiece helps control pressure inside the eye during surgery, which may reduce the amount of energy needed and lower the risk of complications.
+The goal was to collect real-world data on how well this technology works.

 Get updates